yfwei/carnd-behavioral-cloning/README.md

 * drive.py for driving the car in autonomous mode with maximum speed 30 MPH
 * model.h5 containing a trained convolution neural network
 * README.md summarizing the results
-* video.mp4 recording of the vehicle driving autonomously one lap around the track
+* video.mp4 recording of the vehicle driving autonomously one lap around the track one

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing